hjohn/TemplatedJDBC/README.md

 # Leveraging `record`s

-Handling data using untyped `array`s is cumbersome and error prone.
+Handling data using untyped `Row`s is cumbersome and error prone.
 Instead, `record`s can be used to handle groups of fields as a single unit.

 In its most simple form, a `record` can be used as a list of values.
 Given: